Free! services to access the government-funded 15% pay rise for early childhood and OSHC

 Why do I need a workplace instrument?

 Workplace instruments are legally binding.
 They provide assurance that funding is being passed on to workers through increased wages.
+You must have an eligible workplace instrument to receive the funding.

 What is a workplace instrument?